uliulus/minesweeper/README.md

 ## Revealing a cell
 In order to reveal a cell, the client has to delete an unrevealed-cell.
-By defining it this way, I don-t need to send and parse payload for reveling cells.
+By defining it this way, I don't need to send and parse payload for reveling cells.

-When revealing a cell, many other cells might be revealed as well. the response has the collection
+When revealing a cell, if it has a mine, it will exploit.
+Otherwise, the cell is revealed and potentially adjacent cells are revelead as well.

+DELETE /games/<gameId>/unrevealed-cells/<cellId>

+Return status code 204, if a mine has been found (game over) Return status code 400, if the game is over
+Return status code 200 if cells are revealed, and a collection of revealed cells is